Note: This post contains affiliate links.

 Share your group boards

 You can follow me on Pinterest here.
 I don’t have any group boards, but I am accepting invites!
 I’m personally looking for any and all boards accepting pins about fashion, beauty, interior design, and graphic design.
 And, of course, blog posts about these things.
 And groups specifically for sharing blog posts.
+If you’re wondering: how old do you have to be to get pinterest?
+You must be at least 13 years old to have a Pinterest account.

 I’d also love to add you if you pin any of these things even if you’re not a group board.